umrysh/ModBusDL/README.md

 You can also run ModBusDL from the command line using the following format:

-python ModBusDL.py -c <name of plc> -t <time delay in seconds>
+python ModBusDL.py -c `<name of PLC>` -t `<time delay in seconds>`

 or put a bunch of these one liners in a .bat file and have all your datalogging happen in the background.

 NOTE:
-* I have only tested MoDBusDL on a limited number of PLCs and can not guarantee it will work out of the box for you.
-I have had it running for over a year polling 5 different PLC's with no issues.
+* I have only tested ModBusDL on a limited number of PLCs and can not guarantee it will work out of the box for you.
+I have had it running for over a year polling 5 different PLCs with no issues.
 If you do run into an error let me know, or better yet submit a pull request :)

 Some more information as well as some screen shots can be found [here](http://www.umrysh.com/modbus-dl/)